RileyRB/Schedule-I-Auto-Slots/README.md

 ![Img1](https://github.com/user-attachments/assets/8be0460b-e016-4fc8-b607-9dc097bc61cf)

-When positioned correctly align your cursor to around the top and center of the leftmost handle.
+When positioned correctly, align your cursor to around the top and center of the leftmost handle.

 ![Img2](https://github.com/user-attachments/assets/acb1df93-8992-497f-ad94-672e6a9dac16)